-If you plan to place your child in a car seat on the plane, it must meet these guidelines for FAA certification.
-If it is certified, there will be an FAA sticker on it that indicates it is approved for cars and airplanes.
+If you plan to place your child in a car seat on the plane, the seat must be FAA certified.
+If certified, the seat will have an FAA sticker that indicates it is approved for cars and airplanes.
 Unfortunately, not all car seats are approved.
 For more specifications about which car seats are allowed, look at the Federal Aviation Association’s flying with children guide.

 If you are taking a short flight and still plan to hold your baby during the duration of the flight, you should plan to use the gate check option for your car seat and your stroller rather than the baggage check.